Anthares101/the3musketeers-k8s-lab-hyperv/scenarios/README.md

 # Scenarios

 All the scenarios have 2 Ansible playbooks, one to install the scenario and another for uninstalling it.
-You should be able to install different scenerarios at once without issues.
+You should be able to install different scenarios at once without issues.

 **More scenarios will be added in the future!
 Pull requests are also welcome!**